eliasdarruda/nebulex_adapters_horde/README.md

 end
 ```

+## Running Benchmarks

+Everything related to benchmark is in `benchmarks/benchmarks.exs`, to run it you can use: `MIX_ENV=test mix run benchmarks/benchmarks.exs`

+The details of benchmark of `Horde` against `Partitioned` adapter is in `benchmarks/details.txt`

 ## Notes

 This is heavily influenced by [nebulex_adapters_cache by cabol](https://github.com/cabol/nebulex_adapters_cachex), I've used a lot of the testing method implemented there